Boyhood (2014 film): Filming and writing

 Although Linklater had referred to the project as Boyhood during the early years of production, in 2013 he settled on the title 12 Years, but was forced to rename it due to the release of 12 Years a Slave the year prior.
-In consideration of the possibility that the actors' circumstances or availability might change over the extended period of production, Linklater also had observed that the film potentially could also have been named Motherhood, Fatherhood, etc. Hawke was amazed that the producers "still had their job" at the film's completion, despite "(having) to hide a couple hundred thousand dollars a year for over a decade while we slowly made this movie".
+In consideration of the possibility that the actors' circumstances or availability might change over the extended period of production, Linklater had also observed that the film potentially could also have been named Motherhood, Fatherhood, etc. Hawke was amazed that the producers "still had their job" at the film's completion, despite "(having) to hide a couple hundred thousand dollars a year for over a decade while we slowly made this movie".
 Despite the risks, Linklater was allowed an unusual level of freedom with the production, never having to show IFC the work as it progressed.

 Costume designer Kari Perkins had to review each year's footage to ensure there were no accidental repetitions and to create a "flow" to the costumes.

 When discussing shooting format in an interview, Linklater discussed how insistent he was on shooting 35mm film:

 We very intentionally shot in the same way throughout, just to get a unified look.
 35mm negative is about the most stable thing you could shoot on.
 We kinda had that from the beginning.
 I remember it not even being a question.
 You know the HD formats, I didn't really like them very much at all.
 I'm just not warming up to them.
 But they change a lot.
 The film would have six different looks if we tried to keep up.

+Distribution

+IFC Films held domestic rights to the film, with Mongrel Media distributing the film in Canada.
+Universal Pictures acquired international distribution of the film in all other countries except for France and the Benelux.
+This film was part of Peter Kujawski's efforts to distribute Kathryn Bigelow's Zero Dark Thirty and Martin Scorsese's The Wolf of Wall Street outside the United States.